To get ahead you have to stay informed.

 When you are late or miss your payment, you’ll be charged a late payment fee.
 Most card issuers charge a lower fee for the first instance, but this amount can go up the more times you’re late on your payment.
 Your late fee can’t be more than your minimum payment.
 For example, if your minimum payment amount is $25, your late fee cannot be higher than $25.

-If you’re more than 60 days late on a credit card payment, your credit card company can increase your interest rate — they’ll need to let you know in writing before doing so.
+However, be aware that if you’re more than 60 days late on a credit card payment, your credit card company can increase your interest rate.

 Returned Payment Fee